firesharkstudios/butterfly-server/README.md

 There are three key packages to the Butterfly Framework...

-- `Butterfly.Database` - Server components that allow publishing change events when data changes.
-Requires using `Butterfly.Database` to do INSERTs, UPDATEs, and DELETEs on the underlying database.
+- `Butterfly.Database` - Server code that publishes data change events when executing INSERTs, UPDATEs, and DELETEs using the provided API.

-- `Butterfly.Channel` - Client and server components that allow pushing data from the server to the client and updating local data structures.
+- `Butterfly.Channel` - Client and server code that allow pushing data from the server to the client and updating local data structures.
 Clients create a single channel to the server on startup.

-- `Butterfly.Web` - Server components that allow serving static files and responding to API requests via HTTP requests.
+- `Butterfly.Web` - Server code that allow serving static files and responding to API requests via HTTP requests.

 All the packages are independent with no interdependencies.
 Use all the packages together or use any subset of the packages you wish.